Which Martial Art is the Hardest to Learn?

 Even despite students’ natural talents, gaining expertise in Brazilian Jiu Jitsu takes several years.
 A shortcut to mastery is nonexistent.
 The dedicated practitioner must commit to the mats.
 Sustaining consistent training is the single route to victory in Brazilian Jiu Jitsu.

-Perfecting each technique in Brazilian Jiu Jitsu is time consuming.
+Perfecting each technique in Brazilian Jiu Jitsu is time-consuming.
 Similar to the golfer or tennis player perfecting a shot, the martial arts practitioner must spend substantial time perfecting the movements of each technique.
 Varying intensity and resistance are expected.

 Tournament or self-defense simulations are held.
 Students do rounds against resisting opponents at all levels, including white and black belts.
 The goal of the simulations is to bring precision to the practitioner’s movements.
 It is evident when students are not practicing.